-At its most basic, compression is a mechanism by which work is put into a fluid and results in an increase in pressure.
+Compression is a mechanism by which work is put into a fluid to cause an increase in pressure.
 Heat is also generated as a by-product of compression, which serves to make the process less efficient by turning some of the input work into heat instead of pressure.
 As the gas being compressed heats up further and further, the compression process gets less and less efficient.
 Hicorís technology achieves a more efficient compression process by minimizing the temperature rise associated with compression, improving efficiencies over conventional compressors by 30% or more.

 The compression process can also be displayed graphically, as in the pressure-volume (PV) plot shown below.
 The curves in a PV plot show how the pressure increases as volume decreases.
 For different compression processes, the curves will vary.
 The work of compression can be visualized as the area under the curve corresponding to a given compression curve.